-inspect the trampoline before using.
-Keep frame pad in place.
-Do not use when trampoline is wet or it a windy condition.
-A wom or damaged mat (bed), spring, or frame piece should be replaced immediat oxine enclosure only with mature, knowledgeable supervision.
-Enforce all safety rules and be tith the information in the User's Manual to help users in following trampoline enclosure instructions and trampoline safety.
+Inspect the trampoline before using.
+Keep frame pad in place, Do not use when trampoline is well or in a windy condition.
+A worn or damaged mat (bed), spring, or frame piece should be replaced immediately.

 Keep objects away that could interfere with the jumper.